sahanah-ganesh/react-assess/README.md

 ## Next Steps

-How did you decide which technologies to use as part of your solution?
+**How did you decide which technologies to use as part of your solution?**

   I used Create React App before and found it to be a great jumping off point.
 I initially installed react-router-dom thinking I would create routes for candidates, questions and applications like for the API but as I went along I found it was not necessary (not in the requirements).

   I didn't use Redux and tried to handle state management myself.
 However, it is something I would definitely implement had I more time.

-Are there any improvements you could make to your submission?
+**Are there any improvements you could make to your submission?**

   I would have liked to have gone back and refactored some duplicate code.
 There was one component that can be refactored to be a functional component.
 I would split up the style CSS pages by component insted of using List.css to hold everything.

   I did not implement any testing at this time but would have liked to.
+Also I accidentally put node_modules on github and only realized after the fact.
+I would have liked to create a gitignore from the beginning.

-What would you do differently if you were allocated more time?
+**What would you do differently if you were allocated more time?**

   I would add some placeholders for the candidates without applications instead of just hiding the expand button.
 For example, having a text saying "APPLICATION IN PROGRESS" or something along these lines.